History of the Talking Board

 - We form physical matter as effortlessly and unselfconsciously as we breathe.
 Telepathically, we are all aware of the mass ideas from which we form our overall conception of physical reality.

 Seth is a collective intelligence and approached these matters not as mere observers, not as victims of chance either, but as spiritually intelligent creatures.
 Reality does not unfold randomly or chaotically, but intelligently and holistically, each of us as a unit of consciousness carrying our own load in the creative process.
 More notable users of the talking board

-Nearing the end of the Civil War, Apr 12, 1861 – May 9, 1865, spiritualism gained adherents in droves, people desperate to connect with loved ones who’d gone away to war and never came home.
+Nearing the end of the Civil War that lasted from, April 12, 1861 – May 9, 1865, spiritualism gained adherents in droves, people desperate to connect with loved ones who’d gone away to war and never came home.

 World War I

 The 1910s and ’20s, with the devastations of World War I and the manic years of the Jazz Age and prohibition, witnessed a surge in Ouija popularity.
 It was so normal that in May 1920, Norman Rockwell, illustrator of blissful 20th-century domesticity, depicted a man and a woman, Ouija board on their knees, communing with the beyond on the cover of the Saturday Evening Post.

 The next significant boom in sales came during World War II (1939-1945) as families looked for ways to contact soldiers lost on the field of battle.
 According to Horowitz, in 1944 one New York City retailer sold 50,000 boards in just five months.